 Saltwater monitoring network

 We are setting up a monitoring network to determine the salinity in and around the lake.
-This will enable us, together with our regional partners, to learn more about the water system in the area.
+This will enable us, and our regional partners, to learn more about the water system in the area.

 Monitoring

-We want to be able to accurately determine the salt content in and around Lauwersmeer.
-That is why we have started constructing a chloride monitoring network: Saltwater Monitoring Network for the Lauwersmeer Area.
+We want to be able to determine the salt content in and around lake Lauwersmeer accurately.
+That is why we have started constructing a chloride monitoring network: Saltwater Monitoring Network for the lake Lauwersmeer Area.
 In 2025 and 2026, various measuring points will be installed in the lake and in nature and agricultural areas.
-This will enable the salinity to be measured daily at different locations and depths.
-In this way, together with our regional partners, we will learn more about how fresh and salt water interact in the area.
+This will enable daily measurements of the salinity at different locations and depths.
+This will help us, and our partners in the area, to learn more about how freshwater and saltwater work in the area.

 What exactly are we measuring?